 Task How to Show a view Use View > (View Name) > Show.
-Change the style (fonts, colors,Use the Style panel and its subsections.
-Customization for font style and size applies text in a view.
-Individual rows cannot have different styles.metrics and more)Use the Style panel and its subsections.
-Customization for font style and size applies text in a view.
+Change the style (fonts, colors, calculation metrics and more) Use the Style panel and its subsections.
+Customization for font style and size applies to all text in a view.
 Individual rows cannot have different styles.
 Move one or more sequence rows as a group Sequence rows in some views may be rearranged one at a time or as contiguous groups using drag and drop.
 First, select the desired rows using Ctrl/Cmd+click or Shift+click .
 Next, drag the selected row(s) to the desired location and release the mouse button.
 Any ordering changes made to one view are simultaneously made to the other.
-Detach a viewOnly certain views can be detached.
-To do this, right-click on the view tab and chooseDetach (View Name).
+Detach a view Only certain views can be detached.
+To do this, right-click on the view tab and choose Detach (View Name) .
 Detaching a view turns it into a free-floating window.
-Note that detached view has menus in the upper left corner.
-For example, if you detach a Tree and then wish to use commands such as Tree > Root On, you must use the menu in detached view rather than the menu in the main MegAlign Pro window.
-Reattach all detached detached Use View > Reattach All Views. original locations Show the active view in full-screen mode iew in Use the View > Full Screen command or the Full screen tool at the bottom right Exit from full- screen mode Configure the number and location of visible views.
+Note that each detached view has menus in the upper left corner.
+For example, if you detach a Tree view and then wish to use commands such as Tree > Root On , you must use the menu in the detached view rather than the menu in the main MegAlign Pro window.
+Reattach all detached views to their original locations Use View > Reattach All Views.
+Show the active view in full-screen mode Use the View > Full Screen command or the Full screen tool at the bottom right corner of the view, or press Ctrl/Cmd+Shift+F. Exit from full- screen mode Click the Esc key, use the Exit Full Screen tool (at the bottom of the full-screen view, or press Ctrl/Cmd+Shift+F .
+Configure the number and location of visible views.
 Use the View > Document Layout command or the Change layout tool (image varies) in the bottom right corner of the view to access possible layouts.
 The following options are available: • One - One - To show only the current view.

-• Two Horizontal ( Two Horizontal ) - To show the current view on top and one additional view below it.
-Two Vertical ( Two Vertical ) - To show the current view on the left, and one additional view to the right. • Three Horizontal ( Three Horizontal ) - To show the current view on top and two additional views below it.
-Three - Left ( Three - Left) - To show the current view on the left and two additional views stacked one on top of the other on the right. • Three - Right ( Three - Right ) - To show the current view on the right and two additional views stacked one on top of the other on the left.
-Three - Top ( Three - Top ) - To show the current view on the top and two additional views side-by-side on the bottom. • Three - Bottom ( Three - Bottom) - To show the current view on the bottom and two additional views side-by-side on the top.
+- Two Horizontal (Two Horizontal) To show the current view on top and one additional view below it. - Two Vertical (Two Vertical) To show the current view on the left, and one additional view to the right. - Three Horizontal (Three Horizontal) To show the current view on top and two additional views below it. - Three Left (Three Left) To show the current view on the left and two additional views stacked one on top of the other on the right. - Three Right (Three Right) To show the current view on the right and two additional views stacked one on top of the other on the left. - Three Top (Three Top) To show the current view on the top and two additional views side-by-side on the bottom. - Three Bottom (Three Bottom) To show the current view on the bottom and two additional views side-by-side on the top.

 Some views have independent vertical and horizontal zoom in/out sliders.
 Grab any green slider with your mouse and drag left/right or up/down to zoom in or out in the view.

-Zoom in or out on a view For details, see the table just below this one.
+Zoom in or out on a view

+For details, see the table just below this one.

 Use Overview > Split View or Analysis > Split View.
 The split can be moved by dragging it left or right with the mouse.
-Alternatively, you can drag the vertical splitter tool ( the right edge of the view, in a leftward direction.
-Split a view ▲ V Coverage ▲ V Whole Gen vertically Celegar E Sequence Rule Drag to add a new column
+Alternatively, you can drag the vertical splitter tool (), found at the right edge of the view, in a leftward direction.

+Split a view vertically